General Lab Information

 Triveni Rao

-Triveni Rao is a senior physicist in Brookhaven’s Instrumentation Division, where scientists and engineers develop the advanced equipment used in the Lab’s experiments.
+Triveni Rao is a senior physicist in Brookhaven’s Instrumentation Department, where scientists and engineers develop the advanced equipment used in the Lab’s experiments.
 Her research focuses on electron injectors and lasers, and she holds a number of patents and invention disclosures.
 More about Triveni

 photo of Haiyan Gao